andrewdwallo/filament-companies/README.md

 MAIL_FROM_ADDRESS="filament@company.com"
 MAIL_FROM_NAME="${APP_NAME}"
 ```
-> Port does not have to be specified
+> Port does not have to be specific

 ### Notice